-Situated within the walls of Elizabeth Fort, one of the oldest and most historic sites in Cork, Parade House offers guests a very central location to explore the history, culture, and wonders of Cork City.
+Situated within the walls of Elizabeth Fort, one of the oldest and most historic sites in Cork, Parade House (red door) offers guests a very central location to explore the history, culture, and wonders of Cork City.

 Please note the following important information:

 Slide the bar to compare before and after photos